jdevfullstack-tutorials/display-resolution-review/README.md

 but the basic rule is that stretch your arm then find the correct spot there whether moving away or to the monitor.

+And since they say, it's retina display the individual pixels are too much, you will not see any individual pixel, no matter how close are you.

+This one really makes a striking difference: when using GitHub and you are editing the document right there at the site, you'll see that even the fonts are too small in editing mode, they are not problematic, of course, if you have a normal vision.
+Compared to 1080p, it's a little bit bigger, but you can see the individual pixels.